tyleretters/lordsofthepit.com/_posts/2022-11-15-fall-brawl-5-report.md

 category: Blog
 ---

-(TYLER, USE MYSTIC REMORA AS THE HEADER IMAGE PLZ)
+(TYLER, PLZ USE MYSTIC REMORA AS THE HEADER IMAGE)

-Prologue: Gate to a Frozen Hell
+**Prologue: Gate to a Frozen Hell**

 The 2022 Chicago autumn seemed like it would last forever.
 Day after day it was the same: sunny weather, cool breezes, you rarely even needed a jacket.
 The Indian summer abruptly ended on Saturday, November 12, when the Lords of the Pit and a few fellow sorcerers gathered at DMen Tap, as was our sacred tradition.
-From Dmen’s back room, we cast a ritual we had stolen from an Orcish Librarian, opening a portal to the space-time of Dominaria when it was a frigid wasteland in the aftermath of the Sylex Blast.
+From DMen’s back room, we cast a ritual we had stolen from an Orcish Librarian, opening a portal to the space-time of Dominaria when it was a frigid wasteland in the aftermath of the Sylex Blast.

 Eighteen mages entered to do battle.
 Only one could leave the winner of Fall Brawl 5, the Lords’ OS95 event for the year.
 When it was finished, all that remained was a pile of corpses, some Incinerated, others crushed by Black Vises.
 I crawled away from the carnage victorious, but at what price?
 My summoned Atogs and Serendib Efreets had destroyed all my opponents, and when there was no one left to kill, they mutinied.
 I barely had time to planeswalk back through the portal before they could hunt me down.
-Back at Dmen, I nervously looked outside to make sure the creatures hadn’t tracked me back to Earth.
+Back at DMen, I nervously looked outside to make sure the creatures hadn’t tracked me back to Earth.
 There were no monsters to be seen, but the doom of Dominaria had followed me home: a light dusting of snow was descending from an ashen sky.
 The Ice Age was upon Chicago.

-Part 1: Fire in the Ice
+**Part 1: Fire in the Ice**

 Since the inception of Fall Brawl, I had been a devout cultist of Necropotence, combining it first with Land’s Edge, and then, once the use of Demonic Consultation was restricted, Mirror Universe and Drain Life.
 After a near-miss 2nd place finish at last year’s Fall Brawl, I set aside death magick for the one thing that was more powerful: sweathog sorcery.